 In the ever growing business world, any firm, big or small, needs leaders.
 Not just the ones who are running the firm but emerging leaders from various facets that can take the business forward.
 And for B-School students, it becomes even more crucial to embody some of the most important traits that translate to leadership success.
-With that in mind, here is a list of 6 of the best and most inspiring TED talk videos that an MBA student must watch.
+With that in mind, here is a list of 6 of the best and most inspiring TED talks that an MBA student must watch.

 - Amy Cuddy- Body Language